UndergraduateArtificialIntelligenceClub/intro-to-git-2526/WORKSHOP.md

 ---

 ## 🌍 Section 3 – Cloning and Exploring
+Reference section (no task) – prepares you for Task 3

 ### What Is Cloning?
 **Cloning** means downloading a complete copy of a repository from GitHub (or anywhere) to your computer.